 1. Consumer NF sends an Analytics request/subscribe (Analytics ID = Service Experience, Target of Analytics Reporting = any UE, Analytics Filter Information that may include one or more of the following as defined in Table 6.4.1-1 (Application ID, S-NSSAI, DNN, Application Server Address(es), Area of Interest, RAT type(s), Frequency value(s)), Analytics Reporting Information=Analytics target period) to NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.

 2a.
-NWDAF subscribes the service data from AF in the Table 6.4.2-1 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe service (Event ID = Service Experience information, Application ID, Event Filter information), Target of Event Reporting = Any UE) as defined in TS 23.502 [3].
+NWDAF subscribes the service data from AF in the Table 6.4.2-1 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe service (Event ID = Service Experience information, Application ID, Event Filter information, Target of Event Reporting = Any UE) as defined in TS 23.502 [3].

 NOTE 1: In the case of trusted AF, NWDAF provides the Area of Interest as a list of TAIs to AF.
 In the case of untrusted AF, NEF translates the requested Area of Interest provided as event filter by NWDAF into geographic zone identifier(s) that act as event filter for AF.